 - toys made from certain plastics that are labelled according to the mandatory standard.

-The listed requirements aim to give suppliers a general idea of what is required by the mandatory standard.
+The listed requirements aim to give suppliers a general idea of what the mandatory standard requires.
 Suppliers must not rely on this information as a complete guide to compliance.
+Suppliers should refer to the mandatory standard for the complete requirements.

 The mandatory standard specifies procedures for testing that suppliers should organise through specialist testing laboratories.